-Scheduling a Reboot or Shut Down of a Linux System
+How to schedule a Reboot or Shutdown of a Linux System

 You’ll often find that you need to reboot some servers in the middle of the night, say 2 or 3 AM.
 It’s inconvenient to have to wake up just to reboot some device, so you can instead instruct Linux to do this on its own.

 shutdown command is better suited for scheduled reboots or shutdowns.